-Planning A4345 European housing problems and policies.
-3 pts Mr. Marcuse.
+Planning A4345 Comparative housing problems and policies.
+3 ptsMr.
+Marcuse.

-Analysis of current housing problems and policies in Western Europe.
-The historical evolution and political, social, and economic context of these housing policies are examined and contrasted with policies in the United States.
+An exploration of alternative theories of how and why housing policy is formed and with what results tested against the experiences of a number of different countries.
+The focus will be on current housing problems and policies in Western and Eastern Europe.
+The historical evolution and political, social, and economic context of the housing policies are examined and contrasted with policies in the United States.